FriendlyScore/FriendlyScore-Connect-Android-Example/README.md

 | -------------             | -------------|
 | userClosedView            | Present if the user Closed the FriendlyScore Flow.
 | userCompletedFlow         | Present if the user Completed the FriendlyScore flow.

+## Next Steps

+### Access to Production Environment

+You can continue to integrate FriendlyScore Connect in your app in our sandbox environment.
+Once you have completed testing, you can request access to the production environment in the developer console or speak directly to your account manager.

+### Support

+Find commonly asked questions and answers in our [F.A.Q](https://friendlyscore.com/developers/faq).
+You can also contact us via email at [developers@friendlyscore.com](mailto:developers@friendlyscore.com) or speak directly with us on LiveChat.

+You can find all the code for FriendlyScore Connect for Web component, iOS and Android on our [GitHub](https://github.com/FriendlyScore).